 Unlike software companies built around open source projects, we own the intellectual property of our core offerings, allowing us to retain control over our future product roadmap, including the determination of which features are included in our free or paid offerings.
 All versions of Community Server released after October 16, 2018 are offered under the Server Side Public License (the "SSPL").
 Versions of Community Server released prior to October 16, 2018 are offered under the GNU Affero General Public License version 3 (the "AGPL").
 Both the SSPL and the AGPL permit users to run the database without charge but subject to certain terms and conditions.
 The SSPL explicitly requires Community Server users that offer MongoDB as a third-party service to make publicly available the source code for all the programs used to offer such service.
-The AGPL requires users to make publicly available the source code for any modified version of the database that they distribute, run as a service or otherwise make available to end users.
+The AGPL requires users to make publicly available to end users.
 By contrast, we offer our Enterprise Server database under a commercial license that does not have this requirement and this is one of the reasons some organizations elect to buy a subscription including a commercial license to our platform.
 In addition, by offering Community Server under the SSPL and AGPL, we limit the appeal to other parties, including public cloud vendors, of monetizing our software without licensing it from us, further supporting our software subscription business model.